gpertea/gsrc/README.md

 gsrc
 ====
-This is an eclectic collection of various sources and scripts I wrote or adapted for my work in genomic research.
+This is an eclectic dump of various sources and scripts I wrote or adapted for my bioinformatics work.
+Not kept up to date.